Is the Alderson Broaddus University Physician Assistant Studies Program accredited?

 Do not send your application directly to Alderson Broaddus University.
 Alderson Broaddus University Physician Assistant Studies Program participates in the Central Application Service for Physician Assistants (CASPA) for the receipt and processing of all applications on a rolling admissions cycle.

-A supplemental application is also required by Alderson Broaddus University, but there is no fee associated with the submission.
+A supplemental application is required by Alderson Broaddus University, but there is no fee associated with the submission.

 No, the program does not have a part-time option.